XLNC-Deoxys/WRO-FE25/Source/WRO_FE_Obstacle2_Explained.md

 EndFunction
 ```

-Identifies white background and orange turn points using RGB values.
+Identifies blue and orange turn lines using RGB values.

 ---